gouldsonium/the-modding-bungalo/_lists/APW/read-me.md

 	- If you have followed it then you can fix this by [adding an exclusion for Mod Organizer in Windows Defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ## Post-Installation

+### Frequently Asked Questions

+Please consult the  [FAQ](https://github.com/sasquatch678/A-Painted-World/blob/main/FAQ.md) page here to see if your question is already answered.

+### Gameplay Changes

+A Painted World plays very differently from vanilla Oblivion, please review [Gameplay](https://github.com/sasquatch678/A-Painted-World/tree/main/Gameplay.md) for a summary of some of the new mechanics.

 ### Stock Game & Root Builder